apache/tvm/apps/benchmark/README.md

 ```

 ### ARM CPU & Mali GPU
-For embedded deivces, we use RPC infrastructure in TVM to make the management easy.
+For embedded devices, we use RPC infrastructure in TVM to make the management easy.
-So you need to use it for reproducing benchmark results.
+You need to use it for reproducing benchmark results.

+**Note**: We use llvm-4.0 in our tuning environment.
+Mismatch of the LLVM version during tuning and deployment can influence the performance, so you have to use a same version for reproduction.

 0. Build TVM with LLVM enabled.
 [Help](https://docs.tvm.ai/install/from_source.html)